Written evidence submitted by the Chartered Institute of Taxation

 We are pleased that ‘tax consultation day’ lived up to its name by launching a number of early stage consultations, which will help ensure any changes adhere to the committee’s principles.
 However, these were largely in relation to administrative matters, and missed the opportunity to consult on some of the structural problems within the tax system, such as the ‘three person problem’, the future of particular taxes such as VAT, or wider matters like the taxation of property.
 We remain concerned that substantial and detailed tax changes will continue to be announced for the first time at fiscal events, without adequate prior consultation.

 The CIOT is an educational charity, promoting education and study of the administration and practice of taxation.
 One of our key aims is to work for a better, more efficient, tax system for all affected by it – taxpayers, their advisers and the authorities.
 Our comments and recommendations on tax issues are made solely in order to achieve this aim; we are a non-party-political organisation.

 The CIOT’s work covers all aspects of taxation, including direct and indirect taxes and duties.
 Through our Low Incomes Tax Reform Group (LITRG), the CIOT has a particular focus on improving the tax system, including tax credits and benefits, for the unrepresented taxpayer.
-We endorse the separate submission to this inquiry made by LITRG.

 The CIOT draws on our members’ experience in private practice, commerce and industry, government and academia to improve tax administration and propose and explain how tax policy objectives can most effectively be achieved.
 We also link to, and draw on, similar leading professional tax bodies in other countries.